IowaDave/ESP8266_Random_Numbers/README.md

 I modified Roig's algorithm in four ways.
 1. Replace the timing methods in Roig with the micros() function of Arduino IDE.
 2. Increase the number of samples taken, based on analysis of the variation in 8266 cpu runtimes as demonstrated by Roig.
-The increase seemed necessary to ensure more than 256 bits of entropy  feeding into the SHA256 hash algorithm.
+The increase seemed necessary to ensure more than 256 bits of entropy  feed into the SHA256 hash algorithm.
 3. Use a hash algorithm to digest the hardware entropy into numerical form.
-4. Add a command to reset the 8266 watchdog timers frequently.
-Otherwise the chip resets itself and we never get anywhere.
+4. Add a command to reset the 8266 watchdog timers frequently while performing the CPU timing measurements.
+Otherwise the chip is likely to reset itself and we never get anywhere.

 ### Should a hash algorithm be used as a random number generator?